We offer a variety of accessible music programs, in a blended format. You can attend either in-person or over Zoom

 Moodswing Chorus: A group of 12 to 15 voices who love to sing in a group!
 Weekly rehearsals are Tuesdays 7 to 9 pm.

 The Fundamentals: This group parties every Wednesday from 1-3 pm.
 Members socialize, develop musical skills, gain self confidence and enhance their self-esteem in an informal environment.
 There is room for pianos (provided), bass (provided), drums (kit provided), guitars (provided), instrumental soloists and vocalists. (all lead sheets in concert pitch) Coffee and snacks at 2pm.

 Moodswing Orchestra: A group of about 15 musicians who enjoy playing the music of the “Big, Band Era”.
 This partnership-based program provides excellent opportunities for members with or without an illness to enjoy music together, and learn to play with an orchestra.
-Rehearsals are Thursdays ~ 7:30 to 9:30 pm.
-Arrive by 6:30 to enjoy the Community Concert and meet the performers over refreshments at 7:15 pm.
+Rehearsals are Thursdays ~ 7:00 to 8:30 pm.
 All sections are open: We’re particularly in need of a drummer/percussionist and a Barry Sax player.
 Drum kit on site.
 Barry Sax available.

 The Haywires: The Haywires is a country inspired group that likes to sing and swing!
 They rehearse Fridays from 2 – 4 pm.